eeholmes/eeholmes.github.io/_pages/teaching.md

 <li>UW 2001-2002: Graduate course on ecosystem management, Zoology Dept., University of Washington.
 Review of the concept of ecosystem management versus its application in actual Ecosystem Management plans and projects.
 Co-organized and co-lectured with D. Boersma, M. McClure, P. Kareiva</li>
 <li>UW 2000: Spatial Ecology, graduate course, Zoology Dept. Course I developed on the effect of spatial structure on population and community dynamics.</li>
 <li>UW 1999-1998: Ecology, Zoology Dept. Undergraduate core course for majors.
 In 1999, I co-taught with Eric Anderson.
 Poor students were taught ecology that year by a statistician and theoretician.</li>
 <li>UW 1998: Metapopulation biology.
 10 wk graduate seminar on Metapopulation modeling.
-Lecture and student presentation style course using “Metapopulation Biology” (I. Hanski, ed).</li>
+Lecture and student presentation style course using Metapopulation Biology (I. Hanski, ed).</li>
 <li>Imperial College, UK 1996: 6 wk graduate seminar on Cellular Automata models, Silwood Park, Imperial College, UK.</li>
 </ul>
 </p></p>